 You may bring a cooler with milk and granola in it if you like.
 You may also buy dried milk as an alternative.
 Cereal is one of the simplest breakfast options.

 Because avocado toast is so popular, there’s a good explanation for it It’s quick, tasty, and nourishing all at the same time.
-In addition, there are a plethora of methods to flavor your avocado toast.
+In addition, there are a plethora of methods to flavour your avocado toast.

 Make a quick tuna salad for lunch before you leave the house.
 As an alternative, bring canned tuna and assemble your meal on the picnic table.
 The addition of fresh vegetables such as lettuce, tomatoes, and cucumbers adds a satisfying crunch.